 Regardless of when you visit, you should aim to have all your bases covered with your travel essentials.

-Below is an example of what weather is like in Costa Rica throughout the year.
+Below is an example of what the weather is like in Costa Rica throughout the year.

 WET SEASON: The wet season runs from May to October and tends to be actually warmer than the dry season.
 This heavy rain season is often referred to as the “green season” because this is when the country comes alive with green, lush foliage!
 Uniquely, there is a dry weather phenomenon in Costa Rica during the months of July and August called veranillo (which translates to “little summer”).
 This mini dry season is when rainfall lessens, making exploring a bit more bearable.